mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 someone younger and more ambitious.
 Gain one of Survival 1, Pilot 1, Carouse 1 or Independence 1.

 6 A human ambassador insults you.
 Roll Tolerance 8+ to avoid eating him.
 If you succeed, you may continue in this career.
-If you fail, gain one of the human’s allies as an Enemy.
+If you fail, gain one of the human's allies as an Enemy.

 **2D EVENT**